UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

   It should have a ``render(file_out)`` method that renders the tag and the strings in the content.

-We have the render method, but it's rending arbitrary text to the file, not an html tag or contents.
+We have the render method, but it's rendering arbitrary text to the file, not an html tag or contents.
 So let's add that.

 First let's add the contents, adding a newline in between to keep it readable.
 Remember that there can be multiple pieces of content, so we need to loop though the list:

 .. code-block:: python